Category Archives: British Royals

 The Battle of Culloden by David Morier, 1746; Credit – Wikipedia

 After the Battle of Culloden, there was a £30,000 price (about £4,210,000 today) on Charles’ head and he was forced into hiding.
-Disguised as a woman, Charles wandered for five months in the West Highlands and the Outer Hebrides, escorted by two or three companions.
+Disguised as a woman, Charles wandered for five months in the West Highlands and the Outer Hebrides, escorted by several companions.
 Charles eventually escaped with the help of Jacobite heroine Flora MacDonald, who took him to the Isle of Skye in a small boat disguised as her Irish maid Betty Burke.
 The escape is commemorated in the song “The Skye Boat Song.”
 Flora MacDonald was imprisoned in the Tower of London for her part in helping Charles escape, but she was eventually released under the Act of Indemnity of 1747.

 Flora MacDonald by Allan Ramsay; Credit – Wikipedia